 Wash the clothes afterwards.

-The power of the sun not only kills germs and dust mites, but it can help bake out odors.
+The power of the sun not only kills germs and dust mites, but it can help bake out odors and VOCs.

 Not all clothing is appropriate to put out in the sun.
-If your clothing is, though, hang it on a clothesline all day in the hot sun.
-The smell will diminish, if not disappear.
+If your clothing can handle fresh air and sunlight, though, hang it on a clothesline all day in the hot sun.
+The smell will diminish, if not totally disappear.

 The power of charcoal is unprecedented in naturally removing odor from clothing.
 Charcoal closet deodorizers are awesome at keeping your clothes fresh.
 Check out my favorite charcoal closet deodorizers for some ideas.